akfullfo/taskforce/README.md

 <a name="Task_host"></a>`Task_host`| The name of the host running the taskforce application.
 <a name="Task_fqdn"></a>`Task_fqdn`| The fully qualified domain name of the host running the taskforce application.

-When taskforce starts a process, the entire context is exported as the process environment.
+When taskforce starts a process, the entire context is exported as the process's Unix environment.
 In addition, the context is used to perform tagged substitutions in configuration file values.
 Substitution tags are surrounded by braces.
 For example, a specification like:

     "path": "{PGDATA}/postgresql.conf"